day8/re-frame/docs/Interceptors.md

        ....)))
 ```

-__2.__ That will associate `:some-id` with a chain of about 5 interceptors because:
+__2.__ When you registering an event handler, you are associating an event id with a chain of interceptors including:
-  - there are two interceptors supplied
+  - the ones your supply
-  - the handler is wrapped as an interceptor and added to the end
+  - an extra one on the end, which wraps the handler itself
-  - the registration function inserts a couple of interceptors at the front
+  - a couple at the beginning of the chain, put there by the `reg-event-db` or `reg-event-fx`.

-__3.__ Interceptors can do interesting things:
+__3.__ Interceptors do interesting things:
-   - add to coeffects  (inputs to the handler)
+   - add to coeffects  (data inputs to the handler)
-   - process effects (make side effects happen)
+   - process side effects (returned by a handler)
    - produce logs
    - further process

-In the next Tutorial, we'll look at Effects
+In the next Tutorial, we'll look at (side) Effects in more depth.
+Later again, we'll look at Coeffects.

 ## Appendix